LuongPhuHoa/socfish/README.md

 > socfish

+# How to update SocFish

-    INFO: If some dependencies will not
+    INFO: If you update SocFish, all
-    be installed, SocFish will not work!
+    data will be saved.
+Do not worry!

+> socfish -u

 # Terms of use